 This looks like it's what's going on in the Monty Python's Flying Circus "dentistry sketch" until the very end, where the character reveals that he actually was a dentist.

-An episode of Monk has him going undercover as a famous hitman.
-In a meeting with a mobster, he leans over to straighten one of the henchman's ties and everyone reacts like he's making a threat.
+The Monk episode "Mr. Monk is Someone Else" has Monk going undercover as his doppelganger, an infamous hit man named Frank DePalma, to thwart an assassination.
+In a meeting with a group of mobsters, he leans over to straighten Tommy G.'s tie and everyone reacts like he's making a threat.
 Monk being Monk, he really did just want to straighten out the tie.

 Burn Notice did an episode about a doctor being harassed by a drug dealer so Michael and crew make it look like he's ex-Special Forces.